My research

 The CP symmetry is respected if physics is unchanged when we change particles to anti-particles ("C" for charge), and the coordinates x to -x, y to -y, and z to -z ("P" for parity).
 We think that in the big bang which created our universe, equal amounts of matter and anti-matter should have been created from "pure energy".
 However, when we look around us, our universe seems to consist almost only of matter (rather than anti-matter).
 There are several conditions which are required in order to get rid of all the anti-matter in the universe (formulated by Sakarov).
 One of these is that CP must be violated.
 Some small violations of the CP symmetry in particle interactions have been measured, but not enough to produce the universe as we see it.
 We therefore suspect that other processes should violate CP to a larger extent.

 It is not known if such CP violation occurs in processes in which the Higgs boson plays a role.
-The ILC will allow us to measure the Higgs with sufficient detail to tell if it is a significant source of CP violation.
+The future Higgs factory will allow us to measure the Higgs with sufficient detail to tell if it is a significant source of CP violation.
 Tau leptons produced in Higgs decay are a powerful tool with which to perform these measurements.

 See these two papers for details: